We received the first GOLD standard ‘Awards Trust Mark’ in the world in May 2018… and have retained it every year.

-- A free feedback report is emailed to ALL entrants, whether they were finalists or not, immediately after the awards ceremony.
+- A free feedback report is emailed to ALL entrants, whether they were finalists or not, immediately after the awards ceremony (this includes scores AND written feedback) but is made available to those not shortlisted after the finalist annoucements.
 If an entrant requests information about the score given to the winner of their category, they will be supplied with the percentage mark for the benefit of benchmarking.

-- Winners are announced live on Twitter on the night, and we are one of very few award programmes to publish a full-page promotion of their project on our website that will remain there indefinitely.
+- Winners are announced live on Twitter on the night, and we are one of very few award programmes to publish a full-page promotion of each category on our website that will remain there indefinitely.

-- No charge is made for finalists and winners using our logo or widget, which are downloadable from a password protected location on the website.
+- No charge is made for finalists and winners using our logo or widgets, they are sent to all finalists straight after the ceremony.